leafee98/fontconfig-pattern-test/README.md

 In a normal fontconfig call, there should be two steps, pattern match and sort by score.
 But for test purpose and do simplify the code, we only do the pattern match without sort, also like what Firefox did.

-So this code can help you to debug you configuration of fontconfig, and see why Firefox use another font instead of what you want.
+So this code can help you to debug your configuration of fontconfig, and see why Firefox use another font instead of what you want.

 ## Compile